Innovation and Strategic Network Formation: Remaining Proofs

 The proof that there is no the subcritical sequence of symmetric equilibria with $\liminf_n p^*/n > 0$ is the same as in Proposition~\ref{prop:concavity}, with $\binom{|I_i(\mathbf{p},\mathbf{q}|}{k-1}^{\rho}$ replaced by $\phi(|I_i(\mathbf{p},\mathbf{q}|)$.
 We no longer need to prove Lemma~\ref{lem:concavity}, as we assume that $\phi(\cdot)$ is convex. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop:competition}]

-Proof of (i): We will use Lemma~\ref{lem:criticaltau}, which we now prove, to show we cannot have a critical sequence of symmetric investment equilibria. \begin{namedtheorem}[Lemma~\ref{lem:criticaltau}] For any critical sequence of symmetric actions with $p>0$,
+(i): We begin with a lemma, which we will use to show there cannot be a critical sequence of investment equilibria. \begin{lemma} For any critical sequence of symmetric actions with $p>0$,

-\end{namedtheorem} \begin{proof}[Proof of Lemma~\ref{lem:criticaltau}] We can assume without loss of generality that $p$ is bounded away from zero, because $\mathbb{E}_{t \in PT_i(\mathbf{p},\mathbf{q})}[\tau(t)]$ does not depend on the value of $p$ as long as $p$ is non-zero.
+\end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:criticaltau}] We can assume without loss of generality that $p$ is bounded away from zero, because $\mathbb{E}_{t \in PT_i(\mathbf{p},\mathbf{q})}[\tau(t)]$ does not depend on the value of $p$ as long as $p$ is non-zero.